zipper97412/openshift-origin/README.md

 ## Prerequisites

+### Configure Azure CLI to connect to your Azure Stack environment

+In order to use the Azure CLI to manage resources in your Azure Stack environment, you will need to first configure the CLI to connect to your Azure Stack.
+Follow instructions here: https://docs.microsoft.com/en-us/azure/azure-stack/user/azure-stack-connect-cli.

+You will need to determine the necessary endpoints for each of the following settings:

+  - endpoint-resource-manager
+  - suffix-storage-endpoint
+  - suffix-keyvault-dns
+  - endpoint-active-directory-graph-resource-id
+  - endpoint-vm-image-alias-doc

 ### Generate SSH Keys

 You'll need to generate a pair of SSH keys in order to provision this template.
 Ensure that you do **NOT** include a passphrase with the private key.